jasp-stats/jaspAnova/inst/help/anovarepeatedmeasures.md

   - None: No correction is performed.
   - Greenhouse-Geisser: This correction varies between 1/(k − 1), where k is the number of repeated-measures conditions, and 1.
   - Huyn-Feldt: Another common method to correct the degrees of freedom is Huynh-Feldt correction.
 - Homogeneity tests: By selecting this option, it will be checked whether the variance of the dependent variable is equal between the groups by performing Levene's test of equal variances.
+This test is only suitable for assessing equal variance for between subjects factors.
+For repeated measures, the sphericity test is more suitable.

 ### Contrasts
 For each repeated measures factor, a specific contrast can be selected by clicking on `none` in the right column.
 Contrasts specified here only apply to the contrast table, not to the main analysis.